 Structure and Responsibilities of the Governing Body and it's Committees

 The full governing body meet at least once each term; at least three times each year.
-Many tasks are delegated to the committees which each meet once or twice each term.
+Many tasks are delegated to the committees which each meet once or a term.
 There are four committees at Thorpe:

 Childrens’ Learning – To make sure that the school curriculum fulfils statutory requirements and meets the needs of all pupils in addition to incorporating a rich, relevant and varied learning experience for all pupils.
 The committee is also responsible for the quality of teaching, pupil progress and pupil outcomes: